Understanding Flybarless RC Helicopters:

 The latest & greatest feature offered in a growing number of flybarless stabilization systems is Rescue, Bailout, or Save modes which will level out the heli or put it back into an upright orientation when these modes are activated by the pilot.

-Moreover, some systems feature a horizon mode or self-leveling mode that can make a collective pitch heli behave somewhat like a stable coaxial or quad rotor, while not allowing it to pitch or roll past a certain angle.
+Moreover, most systems feature an auto/self level mode that can make a collective pitch heli behave somewhat like a stable coaxial or quad rotor, while not allowing it to pitch or roll past a certain angle or can also be used a rescue or bail out function.

 What is the technology behind these rescue & easy flying mode flybarless systems?